 Another example is how Qi can bond humans, as well as humans with their pets.
-When they and their companion have physical and emotional contact, their Qi merges and interacts.
-When it happens regularly, they sort of becoming one.
+Their Qi merges and interacts when they and their companion have physical and emotional contact.
+When it happens regularly, they sort of become one.

 When their companion leaves or dies, they can sense that part of them is lost.
 Because some of their Qi do go with their companion.
 If they are not conscious, they could be trapped in that loss and suffer physically and mentally for years.

 Some people are born with Qi sensibility.
 Most people can develop that ability through practicing qigong.
 When you can sense qi, you can mobilize it to make things happen.
 Qigong healing is, for example, a way to proactively mobilize qi to heal.

 Shen 神 refers to the spiritual level of qi existence in humans.
 Some understand Shen as the conscious mind, some interpret Shen as spirit.
 Actually, Shen could mean different things in different contexts.